scotnewbury/facerecognitionbrain/README.md

 # Face Recognition Brain

-This app allows the user to login and enter the URL of a picture.
-It will scan that picture for faces and identify them on the image.
+After registering with the system the user may submit the URL of a picture.
+The application will then scan the image for a face and identify it by placing a box around it.

-It will also track and rank users based on the number of images they check.
+The user information along with a count of the number of images submitted are stored in a PostgreSQL database.